colinhacks/zod/README.md

 Given any Zod schema, you can call its `.parse` method to check `data` is valid.
 If it is, a value is returned with full type information!
 Otherwise, an error is thrown.

-> IMPORTANT: After Zod 1.11, the value returned by `.parse` is a _deep clone_ of the variable you passed in.
+> IMPORTANT: In Zod 2 and Zod 1.11+, the value returned by `.parse` is a _deep clone_ of the variable you passed in.
 This was also the case in zod@1.4 and earlier.
 The only exception to this is `Union` and `Intersection` schemas, which return the same value you pass in.

 ```ts
 const stringSchema = z.string();